Financial barriers are the #1 cause of patients not receiving the health care needed to fight their diagnosis.

 Can you imagine hearing the dreaded words “You have cancer” and then finding out you cannot afford your treatment?
 This is the reality for more prostate cancer patients now than ever before.

 ZERO connects patients and their families with case managers to provide comprehensive patient support in managing the practical and personal challenges of prostate cancer.
-These services include financial aid, insurance navigation, emotional support, screening and enrollment, and more.
+This program, ZERO360, includes services like financial aid, insurance navigation, emotional support, screening and enrollment, and more.